Nature or Nurture? One Mother’s Struggle with the Odds

 When our daughter was fourteen, my husband and I reluctantly took the advice of the “experts” and sent Katie to the first of what would be four residential treatment facilities.
 Each placement was punctuated by attempts to bring her back into our home, because we wanted our dysfunctional family to become functional.
 But things just didn’t work out, and we were devastated.

 For the past few years Katie has lived elsewhere; sometimes with her birthmother, sometimes with a roommate or a boyfriend.
 An adult now, she still struggles with mental health issues and has a particularly difficult time maintaining good relationships.
 Yet, surprisingly, she calls us nearly every week to check in and even remembers our birthdays.
 Even more amazing is the fact that at the end of each call, Katie says, “I love you, Mom.”
 And I always say, “I love you, too.”

 So, I guess my diligent motherly love did result in a kind of success, though it’s certainly not what I’d hoped for when I first gazed with wonder into my new daughter’s big blue eyes.
 But it will have to do, and I’m grateful for it.

 Kathleen, thank you so much for being a guest on my blog and sharing your story!
 What an inspirational story of love and your determination to make things right.
 Some things in our life are not ours to control, and we just have to let them go.
 You and your family are amazing!

-Posted on September 1, 2011, in Relationships, Personal, Family, Teenager and tagged Diana Murdock, Diana Murdock's blog, Kathleen Mulroy's blog, ADD, bipolar, mental illness, psychiatric illness, relationships, family, cutting, adoption.
+Posted on September 1, 2011, in Family, Personal, Relationships, Teenager and tagged ADD, adoption, bipolar, cutting, Diana Murdock, Diana Murdock's blog, family, Kathleen Mulroy's blog, mental illness, psychiatric illness, relationships.
 Bookmark the permalink.
 16 Comments.